satwika-55/My-Portfolio-Website/README.md

 # MyPortfolioWebsite
+Author : Jagarlamudi chitra satwika;
+This is my first even frontend project;
-This is a portfolio website made using HTML,CSS and Javascript.
+This is a portfolio website made using HTML,CSS and Javascript;